docQodly/docs/docs/studio/pageLoaders/events.md

 ## Binding Standard Actions to Events

-Standard actions apply to qodlysources, and their availability depends on the type of qodlysource.
-Qodlysourcess can be categorized into three types: Entity, Entity Selection, and Scalar.
+Standard actions are applicable to both Qodly Sources and States, with their availability and specific functionality depending on the type of qodlysource or state involved.
+Qodly Sources can be categorized into three types: Entity, Entity Selection, and Scalar.
+Additionally, actions within Page states play a crucial role in defining the page's behavior in response to user interactions, further enhancing the dynamic capabilities of the system.

 ### Qodly Sources

-After binding a standard action with an event, follow these steps:
+After binding a standard action to a qodlysource with an event, follow these steps:

 1. **Define Action**: Proceed to the Action section to unvail the available actions, which vary depending on the type of the qodlysource: